KaungSiThu-Sallius/Customer-Churn-Analysis-Excel/README.md

 ### Analysis 4: Churn Rate by Payment Delay
 <p>88% of customers with longer payment delays are likely to churn.
 This indicates that payment delays have a direct impact on customer churn.</p>

-### For Metric 5, Number of Churns by Age Group and Gender
+### Analysis 5, Number of Churns by Age Group and Gender
 <p>Male customers tend to be more loyal than female customers.
 However, Senior(older age) groups are more likely to churn for both genders.
 We should implement more female-centric marketing strategies to reduce churn among female customers.</p>

+### Analysis 6, Number of Churns by Tenure (Year)
+<p>The highest number of churns occurs at 3 to 4 years of tenure.
+We need to investigate why these customers are leaving, as it significantly impacts company revenue.</p>